martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 TRAPs.md

 - Used as the address for memory read that gets the service routine start address from *vector table* that is then written to the PC

 ### TRAP Codes
-- TRAP x20 - GETC service routine
+- TRAP x20 - GETC (wait for keyboard character)
-	-
+	- Returns character to R0
-- TRAP x21
+- TRAP x21 - OUT (write character to console display)
-- TRAP x22
+- TRAP x22 - PUTS (write string to console display)
-- TRAP x23
+- TRAP x23 - IN (prompt and wait for character)
-- TRAP x24
+- TRAP x24 - PUTSP (not used in 252)
-- TRAP x25
+- TRAP x25 - HALT (transfer control to OS and restart)

+- LC-3 assembler allows to use alias for using TRAP instructions and during assembly it just substitutes the actual instruction in place of alias
+- Any other TRAP request is vectored to a "bad trap" handler in OS which prints out an error message to the console